Shadow of a charged black hole with scalar hair: shadow size in terms of astrometrical observables

-From Eq.~\eqref{angulardiameter} we can see that, for the static observer, the angular diameter does not depend on the parameter $r_B$; but for the other two cases the angular diameters depend on $r_B$.
-That is to say, this nonsingular black hole can not be distinguished from the Schwarzschild black hole by the shadow for the static observer.
-We plot the angular diameters for three kinds of observers in Fig.~\ref{TSnop3os}.
-The effects of the parameter $r_B$ on the angular diameter for the surrounding observer and freely falling observer are plotted in Fig.~\ref{TSnopSR} and Fig.~\ref{TSnopRG}, respectively.
-From Fig.~\ref{TSnop3os} we know that, the relationship of the angular diameters for three kinds of observers is $\gamma_{\text{st}}>\gamma_{\text{sur}}>\gamma_{\text{ff}}$.
-That is to say, at the same position, the static observer will observe the largest shadow.
-As for the effects of the parameter $r_B$, we see that the larger $r_B$, the smaller the angular diameter.
-Especially, for the freely falling observer, in some situation, the size of shadow does not monotonically decrease with $r$, which can be seen from the red dot dashed line in Fig.~\ref{TSnopRG}.
-Note that, we only study the case of $r_B\leq1.5 r_S$ since the photon ring will disappear for the other case.
+From Eq.~\eqref{angulardiameter} we can see that, for the static observer, the angle $\gamma$ does not depend on the parameter $r_B$; but for the other two cases the angle $\gamma$ depend on $r_B$.
+That is to say, this charged black hole with scalar hair can not be distinguished from the Schwarzschild black hole by the shadow for the static observer.
+We plot the angle $\gamma$ for four kinds of observers in Fig.~\ref{TSnop3os}.
+The effects of the parameter $r_B$ on the angle $\gamma$ for the surrounding observer, freely falling observer, and escaping observer are plotted in Fig.~\ref{TSnopSR}, Fig.~\ref{TSnopRG}, and Fig.~\ref{TSnopES}, respectively.
+From Fig.~\ref{TSnop3os} we know that, the relation of the angle $\gamma$ for the four kinds of observers is $\gamma_{\text{es}}>\gamma_{\text{st}}>\gamma_{\text{sur}}>\gamma_{\text{ff}}$.
+Note that, Chang and Zhu concluded that the shadow size tends to be shrunk for a moving observer~\cite{Chang2020a}, but our results shows that, the angular diameter of the shadow for the escaping observer is larger than that of for the static observer.
+As for the effect of the parameter $r_B$, we see that the larger $r_B$, the smaller the angular diameter for the static observer, surrounding observer, and freely falling observer.
+But for the escaping observer, the shadow size increases with $r_B$ which can be seen from Fig.~\ref{TSnopES}.

+In order to study the effect of the magnetic charge, we should use the mass $M$ and magnetic charge $Q_\text{m}$ to replace $r_B$ and $r_S$ of the angle $\gamma$ in Eqs.~\eqref{cosstatic}-\eqref{coses}.
+Because the solution~\eqref{MQm1} is unstable under perturbation.
+So we study the effect of the magnetic charge $Q_\text{m}$ with the solution \eqref{MQm2}.
+We find that, the shadow size decreases with the magnetic charge $Q_\text{m}$.
+The plot of the shadow for the static observer is shown in Fig.~\ref{TSstqm}.
+This is reasonable, because when we fix the mass $M$, and increase the magnetic charge $Q_\text{m}$, the parameter $r_S$ will decrease and $r_B$ will increase.
+So the change of the shadow is similar to the case when we fix $r_S$ and increase $r_B$.
+The plot of the shadow for the static observer is shown in Fig.~\ref{TSstqm}, and the situations for the other three kinds of observers are similar to the case of static observer.